 If you file a complaint with VETS and VETS is unable to resolve it, you may request that your case be referred to the Department of Justice or the Office of Special Counsel, as applicable, for representation.

-Alternatively, you may also completely bypass the VETS process and hire an attorney to represent you in a civil action against an employer for violations of USERRA – A Houston Veterans Lawyer or USERRA Veterans Attorney from Herbert & McClelland LLP is here to help.
+Alternatively, you may also completely bypass the VETS process and hire an attorney to represent you in a civil action against an employer for violations of USERRA – A Houston Veterans Lawyer or USERRA Veterans Attorney from The Law Offices of Shane McClelland is here to help.